Fordalex/CKAD/exam-test-questions/task-04/README.md

 ## Task

-1. Create a Secret named `db-secret` in the `default` namespace with:
+1. Create a Secret named `db-secret` in the `task4` namespace with:
    - `username=admin`
    - `password=P@ssw0rd123`